UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Even at these microscopically tiny levels, certain toxic chemicals remain incredibly harmful over a lifetime of exposure.
 For instance, the EPA’s action level for lead is 15 parts per billion, though most pediatricians advocate for a target level of absolute zero.
 To better interpret what your specific lab numbers mean for your family’s health, we recommend reviewing the CDC’s Drinking Water page.

-Preparing Your Home for Clean Water Filtration
+7. Preparing Your Home for Clean Water

-Learn more about choosing the best setups for your household on our dedicated Water Filtration Systems page.
+Learn more about choosing the best targeted setups for your household on our dedicated Water Filtration Systems page.

-Eco Edge: Investing in a quality, targeted home water filter massively reduces your reliance on single-use plastic bottles, keeping harmful waste out of landfills while saving your family money year over year.
+Eco Edge: Investing in a quality, targeted home water filter massively reduces your reliance on single-use plastic bottles, keeping harmful waste out of local landfills while saving your family money year over year.

 Ultimately, analyzing your water is a relatively minor investment that yields incredible peace of mind.
-Whether you start by evaluating your municipal CCR or move forward with shipping a complex PFAS panel to an accredited lab, removing the guesswork is vital.
+Whether you start by evaluating your municipal Consumer Confidence Report or move forward with shipping a complex PFAS panel to an accredited lab, removing the guesswork is vital.
 By identifying exactly what flows through your plumbing, you ensure that your home remains a safe, sustainable sanctuary for every person living under your roof.

-FAQs About Testing Water Quality
+Frequently Asked Questions About Testing Water Quality

 How do I test well water for bacteria?